jssuzuki1/assignment_7a/README.md

 ## Runtime Comparison.

 For a benchmark test, we loop through reading in the data set and running an isolation forest on it.
-The average runtimes are stored in go_average_runtime.txt and python_average_runtime.txt.
+In the results folder, the average runtimes are stored in go_average_runtime.txt and python_average_runtime.txt.

 In the case of Python, looping through this process 100 times yields an average runtime of 6.798282 seconds on my laptop.